 Pelvic floor muscles weaken for similar reasons to other muscles in our bodies: natural ageing and inactivity.

-However the pelvic floor has extra demands on it and may become weaker or damaged through the following:
+However the pelvic floor has extra demands on it and may become weaker or damaged through any of the following:

-- ageing - we lose 2% of striated muscle / year after the age of about 30
+- ageing - we lose 2% of striated (skeletal) muscle each year after the age of about 30

 - constipation / straining on the toilet